anoma/geb/README.md

     s-1
     ```

-    So the counting of indeces starts with the leftmost argument for
+    So the counting of indices starts with the leftmost argument for
     computational reasons.
 In practice, typing of [`LAMB`][8cde] corresponds with
     taking a list of arguments provided to a lambda term, making it a context
-    in that order and then counting the index of the varibale.
+    in that order and then counting the index of the variable.
 Type-theoretically,

     $$\Gamma \vdash \lambda \Delta (index i)$$
     $$\Delta, \Gamma \vdash (index i)$$